Seeds of transformation: LCI featured on podcast

 Listen to this episode of the Voices of IFES podcast wherever you usually get your podcasts.
 For example, it can be found here on Spotify.

-Watch the video of the podcast recording below (only in Spanish).
+Watch the video of the podcast recording below (video is in Spanish with English subtitles).

 Read the English transcript of the podcast below.

 English-language transcript of the Voices of IFES podcast episode about the LCI:

 Toto: Welcome to Voices of IFES.
 I am Jorge “Toto” Bermudez.
 Today I will be the host.
 I serve as general secretary of the movement in Uruguay, Comunidad Bíblica Universitaria, and I also coordinate Communications for the IFES Latin America regional team.

 Today we are joined by Alejandra Ortiz and Marcio Lima Junior.
 Both are part of the Logos and Cosmos Initiative.
 Ale is the Co-Coordinator of the Logos and Cosmos Initiative in Latin America, and Marcio is a Catalyst at the LCI and a professor of architecture and urban planning.

 Welcome, Ale, Marcio.
 Thank you for joining us on Voices of IFES.
 We wanted to have you on the podcast to talk about the Logos and Cosmos Initiative, which is one of the ministries of IFES, and which is quite recent.

 Ale, Marcio… Could you please introduce yourselves quickly?
 Then we will have more time to go deeper with each of you.
 Ale?